 The Tableau server administrator will add the OAuth client from the Slack workspace administrator, then connect the Tableau site to Slack.

 - Sign in to the site you’d like to connect to Slack.
 On the Settings page of your site, select the Integrations tab.

 - Under Slack Connectivity, select Add OAuth Client.

-- Add the Client ID, Client Secret and Redirect URL from the Slack workspace administrator, then select Add OAuth Client in the dialog.
+- Add the Client ID, Client Secret, and Redirect URL from the Slack workspace administrator, then select Add OAuth Client in the dialog.

 - The connection type and Client ID will appear in the table.

-Step 3: Finalise the connection
+Step 3: Finalize the connection